trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 The fact that an additional partial skeleton was preserved resulted from the decision to prepare a study skin.
 The preparation of study skins and partial skeletons, at least in ornithology, constitute a common preservation type.
 Because important parts of the skeleton like the skull and fibula are built into the skin, original parts must be used.
 The curator therefore has to decide whether they will produce a complete skeleton or a study skin with a partial skeleton before they begin the preparation process.
 In our case, the bird's ribs had already been opened up during the first dissection to extract the organs, which didn’t take place at the museum.
 Moreover, some of the chest muscles had been removed.

-After being dissected, the bird was immediately deep frozen and tagged with the letters "MFN" (Museum für Naturkunde Berlin).
+After being dissected, the bird was immediately deep frozen and tagged with the letters “MFN“ (Museum für Naturkunde Berlin).
 Between its arrival at the museum from the dissection lab and its preparation, the bird was stored in the freezer of the museum's preparation workshop – along with many other remains waiting to be prepared.
 The first step in the bird's scientific preparation took place in the dissection room of the Natural History Museum, where the animal's body was first thawed in a solution of salt and Supralan.
 After that, scientific data was collected, including data about the animal's dimensions, accession number, date of arrival, and chip number.[^5] The preparator entered this information into a data sheet.

 <figure>